 Growing up a Geiszler meant that I had a somewhat unique name.
 There was no question of who someone was talking about when they referred to Devon Geiszler.
 No true if your name was Jennifer or Jennifer Smith.

 Additionally, there were few, if any, Geiszlers in Texas compared to Jones, Davis, or Martinez.
-The only other Geiszler’s I knew of were in Columbus, Ohio.
+The only other Geiszler’s I knew of lived in Columbus, Ohio.
 So, if you ran into an Ohio Geiszler and asked if they had relatives in Houston, Texas the answer would be yes.
 Not, “Well, there are a lot of folks with the last name Lee…”

 Now, there were others with the last name Geissler, Gusler, Gutszler, and so on in Texas and Ohio.
 Naively, I couldn’t believe these folks were even remotely related to me.
 Additionally, I automatically assumed someone with the “z” in their name must be kin.